 - All registered candidates automatically become studying members of the ILM for 6 months, free of charge, and can enjoy a range of member benefits.

-- Following successful completion, you will receive an ILM Certificate in Effective Coaching and Mentoring (Level 5 UK) from the Institute of Leadership and Management.
-This is an award on the UK Regulated Qualification Framework (RQF) and is comparable to an award at level 6 on the Irish National Framework of Qualifications.
-CMIT is an approved ILM centre.
+- UK: Following successful completion of this course, you will receive an ILM Certificate in Effective Coaching and Mentoring (Level 5 UK) from the Institute of Leadership and Management.
+This qualification is on the UK Regulated Qualification Framework (RQF).